 The Authority has acquired the new Wrexham fire station under a finance lease in 2016/17.
-The asset acquired under the lease is carried on the Balance Sheet under Property, Plant and Equipment with a net value of £5,864k.
-The lease payment for the Wrexham Fire Station is a peppercorn rent so therefore there is no reconciliation between the total of future minimum lease payments and the present value, contingent rents nor total of future sub lease payments expected to be received.
+The asset acquired under the lease is carried on the Balance Sheet under Property, Plant and Equipment with a net value of £5,741k.
+The lease payment for the Wrexham Fire Station is a peppercorn rent so therefore there is no reconciliation between the total of future minimum lease payments and the present value.